CASARA ONTARIO ZONES

 Our zone has a regular training plan that includes monthly meetings on the second Monday and SAREXs on the third Saturday of every month.
 We are often called upon to assist and train with the SAR squadron from Trenton, Ontario, the 424 Sqn.
 Numerous other training opportunities arise throughout the year that both challenge and reward our dedicated SAR volunteers.
 The result of this training commitment is a strong volunteer base of trained and organized volunteers who are ready to be called upon in an actual emergency.
 CASARA London’s pilots, navigators, spotters, and all manner of ground and administrative support personnel, collectively play a vital role in Canada’s Search and Rescue program across Southwestern Ontario and beyond.

 Reach out to us for more information if you are interested in volunteering or supporting our efforts.
-Check us out on Facebook , follow us on Twitter @CASARA London or email us at email@example.com for more information.
+Check out our website at CASARA London, Facebook, follow us on Twitter @CASARA London or email us at email@example.com for more information.

 Zone 11 – Niagara

 Civil Air Rescue Emergency Service (CARES Niagara) became operational in 1977.
 CARES Niagara was one of the founding members of the national Civil Air Search and Rescue Association (CASARA) in 1986.
 CARES Niagara, based at Niagara District Airport (CYSN), can perform both air and ground search operations across Ontario.

 Our greatest assets are our volunteer members who are trained to extremely high standards in whatever role they are qualified and choose to perform in.
 We have our own building which houses our operations area and classroom.
 We have our own ground communications vehicle and we fly two aircraft at this time, a Cessna 182 and a Cessna 337 Skymaster.
 We are capable of responding to land and marine requests for assistance with our twin-engine IFR (instrument flight rules) capability and stand ready to serve 24/7/365.